Alliance: When tolerance of ambiguity becomes a lack of ambition

 If your ambition extends no further than maintaining the status quo, tolerance of ambiguity will do just fine.
 Only unreasonable people would want to put the current dispensation at risk, or perhaps those not doing quite so well out of it.
 APNI supporters must be praying their numbers do not increase too much.

-Either way, if you have nothing much to say, don’t be surprised if people north or south aren’t too fascinated by or interested in you or your supporters.
+Either way, if you have nothing much to say, don’t be surprised if people north or south aren’t too fascinated by, or interested in you or your supporters.
 And in fairness, you are in good company.
 Perhaps a majority on this island are primarily interested in what benefits mé féin in the here and now.
 Looking at possible future scenarios and eventualities is for nationalist ideologues, academics and dreamers.

-But shush!… don’t ask the English what they are getting from this arrangement, or the reply might consist of a very few choice expletives.
+But shush!… don’t ask the English what they are getting from this arrangement, or their reply might consist of a very few choice expletives.

 Frank Schnittger is the author of Sovereignty 2040, a future history of how Irish re-unification might work out.
 He has worked in business in Dublin and London and, on a voluntary basis, for charities in community development, education, restorative justice and addiction services.